 PSDU formats

-For other but the PHYs specified in [6] the PSDU format specified for the respective PHY shall be used.
-When NB is used for control, report, and initialization messages, the compressed PSDU format shall be used.
+When NB is used for control, report, and initialization messages, the compressed PSDU format defined in section 1.6.3 shall be used.
+Other PHYs but the ones specified in [1] may differ in PSDU format.

 Compressed PSDU format